-- The Gulfstream Meeting Rooms, Ocean Fitness center and Polo Ralph Lauren and Match boutiques are updated.
+- The resort updates its north tower guest rooms, Gulfstream Meeting Rooms, Ocean Fitness center, and Polo Ralph Lauren and Match boutiques.

 - Reimagining every facet of the employee, guest and member experience, The Breakers implements its comprehensive B SAFE – Health & Safety Initiative.

 - Making its debut on Royal Poinciana Way, Via Flagler by The Breakers opens.
 This al fresco plaza features a collection of boutiques, eateries and galleries that includes the resort’s second off-site restaurant, Henry’s Palm Beach - elevated, American comfort food with character, and first off-site boutique, SHAN – innovative, ready-to-wear swimwear and resort wear clothing.

 - Blending a classic café with a contemporary boutique, the resort welcomes Main Street by The Breakers at Via Flagler.